dong-river/dong-river.github.io/_pages/about.md

   - /about.html
 ---

-I am a second-year Ph.D. student at the University of Cambridge, specializing in Natural Language Processing (NLP) and Large Language Models (LLMs).
+I am a second-year NLP Ph.D. student at the University of Cambridge, [Language Technology Lab (LTL)](https://ltl.mmll.cam.ac.uk).
 I am supervised by Professor [Nigel Collier](https://sites.google.com/site/nhcollier/home) and advised by [Dr. Ivan Vulic](https://sites.google.com/site/ivanvulic/).
-My current research focuses on developing Personalized LLM Assistants through personalized alignment, interactive learning, and agents.
+My current research focuses on developing Personalized LLM Assistants through studying personalized alignment, collaborative agents, and online user feedback.

-(1) Personalized Alignment: Steering models to align with diverse global users. [ [PersonalizedJudge](https://aclanthology.org/2024.findings-emnlp.592.pdf) ] [ [Benchmark](https://aclanthology.org/2025.coling-main.752.pdf) ]
+**(1) Personalized Alignment:** Aligning models with diverse global users through personalized preference learning, reward modeling, and subjective reasoning.
-(2) Collaborative Agents: Training models to better interact and collaborate with humans, including agents that ask clarification questions at appropriate times and collaborate with users with different knowledge levels.
+**(2) Collaborative Agents:** Training models to better interact and collaborate with humans, including agents that ask clarification questions at appropriate times and collaborate with users with different expertise.
-(3) Learning from User Feedback: Mining and leveraging explicit and implicit, naturally occurring user feedback (critiques, preferences, edits) to further align the model to a specific task or user at deployment time.
+**(3) Learning from User Feedback:** Leveraging naturally occurring explicit and implicit feedback (critiques, preferences, edits) to continually adapt models to specific users and tasks at deployment.

 Previously, I earned my undergraduate and master’s degrees from the University of Pennsylvania, where I was advised by Professor [Chris Callison-Burch](https://www.cis.upenn.edu/~ccb/).
 I have also interned at Amazon, Roblox, and Sequoia Capital.